Engineering law: International engineering law

 In an international engineering project there may be a country where the work is originated and a country where the work is executed.
 The laws of both the originating country and the project destination country must be observed.
-Further complications may occur when the country where the engineering work is reviewed and approved is not the country where the work is originated or executed (i.e. outsourcing at a large corporation).
+Further complications may occur when the country where the engineering work is reviewed and approved is not the country where the work is originated or executed (e.g. outsourcing at a large corporation).
 In this case, a high ethical standard must be observed where all relevant laws, codes and standards are applied.

 Extreme caution must be applied in the outsourcing of engineering works as deaths have occurred due to carelessness.

 In contract law, the contract law in the country where the contract was signed is generally observed.

 The Washington Accord is an agreement that was put in place by a number of international signatories, recognizing their approaches and systems for accrediting university engineering programs as comparable.
 Signatories to the Washington Accord are Australia, Canada, China, Taiwan, Hong Kong China, India, Ireland, Japan, Korea, Malaysia, New Zealand, Pakistan, Russia, Singapore, South Africa, Sri Lanka, Turkey, the United Kingdom and the United States of America.

 A Washington Accord degree does not confer a licence to practice engineering.
 Licences to practice engineering are granted by the government or independent bodies that are legislated to confer a licence.

 In certain jurisdictions engineering laws are weak.
 The following countries have weak laws surrounding engineering: